kshutkin/rollup-extras/plugin-clean/README.md

 clean({targets: ['dir1', 'dir2']})
 ```

-Other supporded fields in options object: `pluginName`, `deleteOnce`, `outputPlugin` and `verbose`.
+Other supported fields in options object: `pluginName`, `deleteOnce`, `outputPlugin` and `verbose`.

-`pluginName` is just for debugging purpose so you can understand which instance of plugin responsible for an error.
+`pluginName` is just for debugging purposes so you can understand which instance of the plugin is responsible for an error.

-`deleteOnce` can be set to `false` if you want to clean directory every rebuild.
+`deleteOnce` can be set to `false` if you want to clean the directory every rebuild.

-`outputPlugin` can be set to `false` if you want plugin to trigger earlier (use with caution, you may want to define `targets` youself in this mode)
+`outputPlugin` can be set to `false` if you want plugin to trigger earlier (use with caution, you may want to define `targets` yourself in this mode)

-`verbose` is to get more messages in console.
+`verbose` is to get more messages in the console.

 ## Configuration